MRC18014/MRC18014/README.md

 My background combines years of technical leadership in complex environments with hands-on cybersecurity experience gained through home labs, Capture the Flag (CTF) challenges, and security-focused projects.
 I continuously expand my skills through real-world practice and by working with industry-standard tools and frameworks.

+I'm always looking to learn new technologies, contribute to the cybersecurity community, and collaborate on projects that strengthen security through automation and practical engineering.

+Let's connect, collaborate, and build more secure systems together.

 ## Areas of Interest

 Security Operations Center (SOC) Analysis<br/>